LongDataAnalysis/LDvine/README.md

 - `src`: Contains R functions (.R) that implement the methods in this R project.

 - `examples`: Contains RMarkdown (.Rmd) files with the complied pdf versions.
-This folder contains several sub-folders:
+This folder contains two sub-folders:

 	- `Simulation`: this sub-folder contains .Rmd files with the complied pdf versions for simulation study.
 RMarkdown files: The R-code for the simulation example is in the R Markdown file "LD-vine_Sim.Rmd"